rossgk2/migrationscripts/README.md

 someemail3@org.net,bAeC12fA-E9dC4Ab137fEB2CdA6b4,bAeC12fA-E9dC4Ab137fEB2CdA6b4
 ```

+### How to modify bulk download tools

+If you want bulk_download_tool or download_webform_agreements to work in the government environment of Adobe Sign, you must perform all of the steps from the above and make the following changes:

+3. Create an access token with the scopes `agreement_read:self`, `library_read:self`, `user_read:self`, and `widget_read:self` by using the government API swagger page.
+See the "Manually creating access tokens" section of this article for this.

+3.5.
+After step 3, open constants.py in a text editor.
+CTRL-F for "INITIAL_HOST", and change the `INITIAL_HOST` value to the government API base URL, which is `"https://api.na1.adobesign.us:443"`.
+If you have already run the .bat file by following previous steps, then delete the folder named "dist" before you rerun the .bat file.

+5. Follow the instructions in [Manually creating access tokens](#Manually creating access tokens) below to obtain an access token.
+Copy the portion of the access token that does *not* include "Bearer ".
+Then open the .bat file and paste this into `<integration key goes here>`.

 # get_template_ids.py

 get_template_ids.py is a Python command-line utility that saves all template IDs of templates accessible by the access token owner to a .csv file.
 This can be very useful when executing other programs that require such a .csv file as input.